iambriansreed/resume/README.md

 # Resume Starter

-This is a resume starter app that build a static print ready resume in your browser.
+This is a resume starter app that builds a static print ready resume in your browser.

 It uses Babel, Express, React, Sass, and nodemon local development.